sympa-community/gpldoc/man/sympa_config.5.md

 append:

 Sympa will not create new MIME parts, but will try to append the header/footer to the body of the message.
 Predefined message-footers will be ignored.
-Headers/footers may be appended to text/plain messages only.

 ### `max_size`